 Campsuds clothes hand-washing soap

-guide book (A Village to Village Guide to Hiking the Camino de Santiago )
+guide book (Camino de Santiago: Village to Village Guide )

 passport, Camino passport